 “When people are hungover, they are experiencing inflammation,” explains Vargas, and that often manifests in the non-pretty signs mentioned above.
 But not to worry: Your hangover face can be fixed more easily than your pounding headache.
 Here are the best hangover beauty tips from a dermatologist, some celebrity aestheticians, and a makeup artist, so you can put the physical effects of last night behind you.
 Read these while lying down, or have a kind friend with a quiet voice read them to you in a low whisper.

 Start by first removing your makeup from the night before.
-If operating the sink seems like too much of an effort, use a gentle makeup remover like Bioderma or a cleansing cream that doesn’t require water.
+If operating the sink seems like too much of an effort, use a micellar water like Bioderma or a cleansing cream that doesn’t require water.
 You can do both of these from bed.
-Celebrity makeup artist Suzy Gerstein, whose clients have included Leighton Meester, likes using Orlane Royale Cleansing Cream.
-“It’s brilliant because it feels like silk and has a balmlike texture, which can be removed with water or lotion and tissued off, leaving skin-plumping ingredients behind.”

 All the experts agree that the key to reducing puffiness is to massage your face.
 If Gerstein has a client come in hungover, she’ll do a facial massage to boost circulation and encourage lymphatic drainage.
 The same goes for Vargas and Czech, who already do lymphatic drainage as part of their facials.
 Here’s how.

 Tone, mist, and mask.
-Gerstein creates a hydrating mixture combining a serum (Kypris’s Antioxidant Dew) with an essence (Beauty Elixir II), using a damp makeup sponge to apply it all over the face.
+Gerstein creates a hydrating mixture combining a serum (her choice is Kypris’s Antioxidant Dew) with an essence (Beauty Elixir II), using a damp makeup sponge to apply it all over the face.
 She follows it up with an eye mask.
 Czech, whose client roster includes single-named stars like Sting, suggests using a balancing toner, followed by a mist and mask.

 If you have the energy to DIY your own mask, Vargas suggests one with yogurt and honey because yogurt “reduces the effect of inflammation on the skin, while the honey hydrates.”
 It can also be good to sleep in a hydrating sleep mask, adds Czech — provided you can remember to put one on the night before.
 Otherwise, sheet masks work, too.